-If you’ve recently lost a loved one, let me first say that I’m sorry for your loss, and I hope the legal proceedings that follow are as easy as possible on you and your family.
+If you’ve recently lost a loved one, let us first say that we are sorry for your loss, and we hope the legal proceedings that follow are as easy as possible on you and your family.

-However, if those proceedings are causing you some trouble, I’m here to help.
+However, if those proceedings are causing you some trouble, we are here to help.
 For instance, these are among the most common reasons you may need to seek the help of a qualified estate litigation attorney:

 - Invalid or outdated paperwork